Keep the Faith (Faith Evans album)

-Keep the Faith is the second album by American singer Faith Evans.
+Keep the Faith is the second studio album by American singer Faith Evans.
 It was released by Bad Boy Records on October 27, 1998, in the United States.
 Almost entirely written and produced by Evans, the album garnered generally mixed to positive reviews by music critics, with AllMusic noting it "without a doubt a highlight of 1990s soul-pop music."
 Also enjoying commercial success, it went platinum and produced the top ten singles "Love Like This" and "All Night Long," prompting Evans to start an 18-city theater tour with Dru Hill and Total the following year.

 Background

 After signing with Bad Boy Records, Evans was invited by executive producer Sean Combs to provide backing vocals and co-write songs for Mary J. Blige's My Life (1994) and Usher's self-titled debut album (1994), prior to beginning work on her own debut project.
 Released in August 1995, her first studio album, Faith, was primarily a collaboration with Bad Boy's in-house production team or associate producers, most notably Chucky Thompson, Combs, and Poke & Tone.
-Propelled by the singles "You Used to Love Me" and "Soon as I Get Home," the album proved commercially successful, earning a platinum certification from the Recording Industry Association of America (RIAA) with 1.5 million copies sold.
+Propelled by the singles "You Used to Love Me" and "Soon as I Get Home," the album proved commercially successful, earning a platinum certification from the Recording Industry Association of America (RIAA) with 801,000 copies sold as of 1998.

 Following the tragic death of her husband, rapper The Notorious B.I.G., on March 9, 1997, Combs collaborated with Evans to produce a tribute song named "I'll Be Missing You."
 Built around the melody of The Police's 1983 single "Every Breath You Take," the song achieved global commercial success, debuting at number one on the US Billboard Hot 100, and helped Evans gain even greater mainstream recognition.
-In recognition of its impact, the track earned Combs, Evans, and 112 the Grammy Award for Best Rap Performance by a Duo or Group in 1998.
+In recognition of its impact, the track earned Combs, Evans, and the group 112 the Grammy Award for Best Rap Performance by a Duo or Group in 1998.
 Meanwhile, Evans resumed work on her album, which she had originally begun in 1996 and had continued developing on and off.
 Almost entirely written and produced by her, Evans considered the album difficult to complete as she had initially felt discouraged about the progress.